 In 2010, Yochi received the Military Reporters & Editors Association’s top award for a series of articles about military suicide and PTSD.
 His book, “The Invisible Front: Love and Loss in the Era of Endless War,” was picked as one of The New York Times’s Notable Books of 2014 and one of Amazon’s Best Books of 2014.

 Yochi’s writing has been published in The Washington Post, Time, The Boston Globe, and The New Republic, and he has appeared on CNN, MSNBC, PBS, and NPR.
 He gives frequent lectures on politics, journalism, and the Middle East.

 A proud Chicagoan and lifelong Cubs fan, Yochi attended the University of Pennsylvania, where he edited the award-winning daily campus newspaper and graduated Magna Cum Laude with degrees in History and English.
-He lives in downtown Washington with his wife, two children, and beloved Golden Retriever.
+He lives in downtown Washington with his wife, three children, and beloved Golden Retriever.